The adult vocational training programmes (in Danish “arbejdsmarkedsuddannelser” or “AMU”) serve a triple purpose:

 Low skilled and skilled participants are entitled to a fixed allowance financed by the state, the State Grant System for Adult Training (VEU-godtgørelse) corresponding the level of maximum unemployment benefit rate.
 Companies paying regular wages to employees participating in adult vocational training programmes are entitled to receiving the grant instead.
 Expenditures for the allowances are covered by the employer’s en bloc (AER Arbejdsgivernes Elevrefusion).

-There are about 100 schools approved by the Ministry of Education to providing adult vocational training programmes all over the country - the principle being to offer training programmes in all regions.
+There are about 100 schools approved by the Ministry of Children and Education to providing adult vocational training programmes all over the country - the principle being to offer training programmes in all regions.
 Mainly public, but also a number of private schools provide adult vocational training programmes.
 The providers are adult vocational training centres, vocational technical colleges, commercial colleges, agricultural colleges, social and health service schools etc. Most of the schools provide both education programmes for adults and for young people.
 All providers of adult vocational training are associated with one of the 13 centres for adult education and continuing training (VEU-centres), each coordinating guidance activities, contact to enterprises and employees etc. for a specific geographical area.

 Public employment service or other relevant authorities may buy courses from the providers, e.g. relevant courses for people not part of the labour force.
-Enterprises may as a supplement to adult vocational training programmes buy specifically developed programmes from providers for their own use, i.e. programmes not adopted by the Ministry of Education.
+Enterprises may as a supplement to adult vocational training programmes buy specifically developed programmes from providers for their own use, i.e. programmes not adopted by the Ministry of Children and Education.

 Training is carried out by teachers with vocational or higher education diplomas and adult pedagogical education experience.
 The teachers have to be flexible, e.g. as new programmes are currently introduced, training may be organized at the workplace and teachers take part in counselling and guidance activities.